My $HOME

 If you sorted the files by file type like the default XDG directories suggest, files from one project may be scattered across many different directories.

-structure where: - it is obvious where to place new files - paths do not
+directory structure where: - it is obvious where to place new files -

 The project directory

-on its name.
-Projects can become part of one or more larger contexts
+based on its name.
+Projects can become part of one or more larger

 Tags